5. 1 on ground floor, 1 in garden.

 Good Hotel Guide Review

 In sheep-grazed countryside on the Isle of Anglesey, this quirky, ‘much-enjoyed’ restaurant-with-rooms is in a converted stone-built barn and granary, with glorious views to Snowdonia.
-Jack Matthews and Millie Mantle manage for Judith ‘Bun’ Matthews.
+Millie Mantle manages for Judith ‘Bun’ Matthews.
 Cheery modern bedrooms each have a good-humoured name (Pink Spotty Jug, Button’s Room) and plenty of serious extras: a hot drinks tray, home-baked treats, a quality music system.
 No less well equipped, a pink-painted shepherd’s hut in the grounds has a wood-burning stove.
 In good weather, eat lunch outside; evenings, an ‘excellent’ set menu (discussed with guests in the morning) is cooked using local produce and foraged ingredients.
 Breakfast is a communal affair.
 25 mins’ drive to the ferry terminal at Holyhead; Llanddwyn beach is not far.

 - MSN Travel: The quirkiest hotels in Wales